 If you have already experienced this change, it may be time to consider purchasing an additional policy so that your beneficiaries can cover those increased costs adequately.
 It is also prudent to consider final expense coverage for the elderly parents during the annual review.

-6. Getting married or divorced Getting married or divorced brings about huge changes in ones name as a beneficiary on your life policy.
+6. Getting married or divorced Getting married or divorced brings about huge changes in one’s life.
+Whether you are engaged or married, you might want to include your partner’s name as a beneficiary on your life policy.

 If you were recently divorced, you may want to verify that your current beneficiary designations are still correct.
 If this step is ignored, previous beneficiaries can also be legally entitled to some of that payout that you might have intended others to receive.